zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 The first solution to this come to my mind is to use a *dirty flag*.
 It just works.
 ImGui will use this approach for now.
 I think there are some more flexible solutions.

+After thinking and trying for a month, *dirty flags* turn out not practical in an immediate mode UI since there is no `event` in immediate mode.
+We will use the conception `hot` instead.
+So what is `hot`?
+A control is hot when it has the focus, and then all its nodes is also hot.

 __When to update?__

-Every frame we should check each node if it is `Dirty`.
+Every frame we should check each node if it is part of a `hot` control.
 And if it is, we update, namely re-draw/re-layout it.

 __How to determine whether a node need to up re-draw/re-layout?__